mark0n/puppet-dovecot/README.markdown

 This option is the same than manually calling ```dovecot::plugin``` for your plugins.

+##### `files`

+A hash with files to be included in dovecot configuration.
+These file will be created as file resources.
+Valid options: a hash o valid file resources.
+Default value: {}

 ### `dovecot::auth`

 This class is the responsible of configuring auth in dovecot.
 It is the one configuring the file '/etc/dovecot/conf.d/10-auth.conf'.